Exploring Japan's 'genderless' subculture

 Moga walking on Tokyo streets in 1928.

 Jeered on the streets and called "garçons" in the press, moga were dismissed as unfeminine.
-Criticisms were premised on zero-sum view of sex and gender: If females were becoming more masculine, it meant that males were becoming feminized.
+Criticisms were premised on a zero-sum view of sex and gender: If females were becoming more masculine, it meant that males were becoming feminized.
 Nevertheless, more broadminded urbanites, including artists, viewed the modern girls as avant-garde.

 Today, moga would likely self-identify as genderless, in the sense that they rejected the traditional kimonos and chignons.
 And today's genderless males also have historical counterparts in the Europeanized "high collar" (haikara) men from the turn of the 20th century.